dgruhin-hrizn/Calibre-Web-Automated-Downloader-React/readme.md

 - Does not verify if books already exist in your Calibre database
 - Exercise caution when requesting multiple books to avoid duplicates

+## 🙏 Acknowledgments

+This project is forked from and builds upon the excellent work of [Calibre-Web-Automated Book Downloader](https://github.com/crocodilestick/Calibre-Web-Automated).
+We extend our gratitude to the original developers and contributors for creating the foundation that made Inkdrop possible.

+### Key Enhancements
+- Complete frontend rewrite with modern React architecture
+- Enhanced user experience with responsive design
+- Advanced library management capabilities
+- Improved performance with intelligent caching
+- Modern UI/UX with accessibility in mind

 ## 💬 Support

 For issues or questions, please file an issue on the GitHub repository.

+## 🔄 Migration from Original

+If you're migrating from the original Calibre-Web-Automated Book Downloader, Inkdrop maintains full compatibility with existing configurations and data.
+Simply update your Docker image and enjoy the enhanced frontend experience!